 So, while AI is a powerful tool for handling routine tasks and boosting efficiency, a human-first approach is crucial for dealing with more complex, sensitive, or emotional customer service issues.

 The adoption of AI in CRM is rapidly evolving with customer support professionals seeing its benefits first-hand.
-The extraordinary capability of AI tools to expedite manual tasks such as sorting queries, answering common questions, or scheduling is amazing.
+The extraordinary capability of AI software to expedite manual tasks such as sorting queries, answering common questions, or scheduling is amazing.
 This allows support professionals to focus on more complex issues.

 Another reason behind the popularity of Artificial intelligence is its predictive capabilities.
 It can successfully analyze data and predict customer needs or issues before they escalate.
 For instance, AI might predict when a customer is likely to need support based on their usage patterns and prompt proactive outreach.
 Plus, AI can suggest solutions and help articles to customers based on the type of their query.